 If a replacement seal is being used, remove it from the container and inspect the precision-finished faces to ensure that they are free of any foreign matter.
-Discard the spring centering washer included with the seal.
-It is not used in this applicatrion.

 To ease installation of the seal, lubricate the seal area of the shaft with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows, (see Figure 3).
+Assemble the seal as follows, (see Figure 2).

 Figure 3.
-25285-852 Seal Assembly
+Seal Assembly